 - Stress Management

-Dr. Bredesen’s research over the past two decades has proven that there is not only a “cure” for Alzheimer’s and dementia, but that through proper nutrition and lifestyle interventions, we can almost entirely prevent the next generation from ever progressing into dementia or Alzheimer’s.
-“Supporting your brain–today and every day–with good habits and a smart supplementation routine can keep you mentally sharp,” he said.
+Dr. Bredesen’s research over the past two decades has proven that there is not only a “cure” for certain conditions, but that through proper nutrition and lifestyle interventions, we can almost entirely prevent the next generation from progressive conditions.
+“Supporting your brain—today and every day—with good habits and a smart supplementation routine can keep you mentally sharp,” he said.
 “No matter your family history, DNA, or previous neurological issues, there is hope.”

-These seven elements come straight from Dr. Bredesen’s PRECODE (PREvention of COgnitive DEcline) method.
+These seven elements come straight from Dr. Bredesen’s PreCODE (PREvention of COgnitive DEcline) protocol.
 He recommends making one small lifestyle change at a time to develop healthy habits that build upon each other.

 Try incorporating some of these active habits into your day if you do not already have a good exercise routine:

 - Take a walk